rajeshtandukar/Laralist/README.md

 ```
 Set your database configuration in .env file

-Finally, run the following commands from the from the Terminal
+Finally, run the following commands from the Terminal
 ```
-php artisan maek:auth
+php artisan make:auth
 php artisan db:seed
 ```